 I have discussed this evidence in the first part of this article and have shown that the death of Christ on the cross is a historical event that had to happen according to the will and promise of God.
-I showed the evidence that prove that it happened.
-This event is evidence for the resurrection of Christ, because if the crucifixion of Christ did not happen, followed by his death, this means that there is no historical resurrection.
+I showed the evidence that proves that it happened.
+This event is evidence of the resurrection of Christ because if the crucifixion of Christ did not happen, followed by his death, this means that there is no historical resurrection.
 But Jesus (and not another person who resembled him) was crucified and buried in a tomb that is known under strict Roman guard.

-Second, the disciples of Jesus believed that Jesus rose from the dead, because he appeared to them many times
+Second, the disciples of Jesus believed that Jesus rose from the dead because he appeared to them many times

-a) The appearance of Jesus to many individuals and groups
+The appearance of Jesus to many individuals and groups

 This truth appeared at a very early point in the history of the early church.
 The apostle Paul said in 1 Corinthians 15:3-8